carlynorama/PluginExplorer/Sources/PluginTesterCLI/Data/README.md

 #  About the Data Folder

-If you use Build Plugins (in-build or pre-build) to generate code from data/resources file you will have magic code in your project that no one looking at your repo will be able inspect.
+If a Build Plugin (in-build or pre-build) generates code, it will put the the generated files in the build folder, not the source folder.
+This means the repo will be unbuildable without the plugin.
+This could be problematic, especially if the plugin is pulled in from another package.

-Especially if the plugin is pulled in from another package.
+Essentially it makes the repository not archival on its own.

-That's anti-helpful to anyone looking at your public code and not archival.
-Please provide a description somewhere of how the data files are processed.
+Please provide a description somewhere that will be on the record of how the files are processed.

-## Example Code Gen from MyInBuildPlugin
+## Example Code Generated from MyInBuildPlugin

 ```
 import Foundation